 She is the editor/contributing author of Cell Towers, Wireless Convenience? or Environmental Hazard?
-Proceedings of the “Cell Towers Forum” State of the Science/State of the Law (Safe Goods/New Century Publishing, 2001).
-She is also the author of Electromagnetic Fields, A Consumer’s Guide To The Issues And How To Protect Ourselves (Harcourt Brace, edition 1995; iUniverse BackinPrint edition 2007), for which she won an Award of Excellence from the New England Chapter of The American Medical Writers Association.
+Proceedings of the “Cell Towers Forum” State of the Science/State of the Law (Safe Goods/New Century Publishing edition, 2001; iUniverse Back-in-Print edition, 2011).
+She is also the author of Electromagnetic Fields, A Consumer’s Guide To The Issues And How To Protect Ourselves (Harcourt Brace edition, 1995; iUniverse Back-in-Print edition 2007), for which she won an Award of Excellence from the New England Chapter of The American Medical Writers Association.
 In addition, Ms. Levitt is the author of 50 Essential Things To Do When The Doctor Says It’s Infertility (Penguin, 1995), and the co-author of Before You Conceive, The Complete Prepregnancy Guide (Bantam, 1989), for which she also won an Award of Excellence from the New England Chapter of the American Medical Writers Association.

-In addition, Ms. Levitt is the author of a chapter in Electromagnetic Environments and Health in Buildings (Spon Press, Taylor&Francis Group, London and New York, 2004) edited by Derek Clements-Croome, entitled "Moving Beyond EMF Public Policy Paralysis."
+Ms. Levitt is also the author of a chapter in Electromagnetic Environments and Health in Buildings (Spon Press, Taylor&Francis Group, London and New York, 2004) edited by Derek Clements-Croome, entitled "Moving Beyond EMF Public Policy Paralysis."